thriveweb/see-civil/content/see-group/leaders/joel-barnes.md

 template: SingleLeader
 title: Joel Barnes
 generalOccupation: operational manager
-occupation: Executive General Manager - Operations
+occupation: Executive Director - Operations
 profileImage: 'https://ucarecdn.com/81a42f71-5d20-4f0e-8b4c-ccc6773fc930/'
 biography: >-
   Joel has more than 18 years’ experience delivering major road, rail and civil infrastructure projects.
-Joel was appointed to his current role as SEE Groups Executive General Manager - Operations in 2020.
+Joel was appointed to his current role as SEE Groups Executive Director - Operations in 2021.

-  Joel joined SEE Civil in 2016 as a Construction Manager before progressing to Operations Manager, then General Manager, overseeing some of SEE Civil's most successful projects.
+  Joel joined SEE Civil in 2016 as a Construction Manager before progressing to Operations Manager, then General Manager, before being promoted in 2020 to Executive General Manager - Operations overseeing some of SEE Civil's most successful projects.

   In this current role, Joel is responsible for the overall performance,